-Today, visit North Seymour Island, home of the an enormous colony of land iguanas, as well as sea lions, blue-footed boobies, common noddies, and frigatebirds.
-Then make your way to the Santa Cruz Highlands, where you can walk and observe the hills, ferns, volcanoes, and rich wildlife.
-Behold giant tortoises, mockingbirds, Bahama ducklings, Darwin finches, and many other species.
+Today, visit North Seymour Island, home to an enormous colony of land iguanas as well as sea lions, blue-footed boobies, common noddies, and frigatebirds.
+Then make your way to the Santa Cruz Highlands, where you can take a walk and observe the hills, ferns, volcanoes, and rich wildlife.
+Scout for giant tortoises, mockingbirds, Bahama ducklings, Darwin finches, and many other species.

 On this final morning, voyage to Mosquera Island, located between the islands of Baltra and North Seymour.
-Host to one of the largest populations of sea lions, this reef of rocks and coral is only 160 meters across at its narrowest width.
+Host to one of the largest populations of sea lions, this reef of rocks and coral is only 525 feet across at its narrowest width.
 After your morning visit to Mosquera, disembark and head back to the airport for a flight to the mainland.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

 Shipboard accommodations; champagne reception; shore activities and excursions; Galapagos National Park certified guide; kayaking; stand up paddleboarding; snorkeling; gear on loan (snorkeling equipment, wetsuits, kayaks, stand up paddleboards); welcome gift (may contain fruit, chocolate, wine); all meals onboard the ship; soft drinks and juices on board.
 Subject to change without notice.